 Key messages

-Although the total population of the country in 2000-2022 during the same period decreased by about 8.2%, the annual freshwater abstraction increased by 64%, mainly due to the development of irrigation and fish farming.
+Although the total population of the country decreased in 2000-2023 by around 8.9%, but during the same period, the annual freshwater abstraction increased by 56%, mainly due to the development of irrigation and fish farming.

-The water abstraction pressure on renewable water resources is significantly higher for surface waters in 2022.
-The latter accounted for 54% of the annual consumption of fresh water in the country: However, the pressure on groundwater has increased 2.7 times since 2000, (from 533 million m3 in 2000 to 1419,2 million m3 in 2022), which is due to an unprecedented increase in fishing volumes.
+The water abstraction pressure on renewable water resources is relatively higher for surface water in 2023.
+The latter accounted for 53% of the annual freshwater abstraction in the country.
+However, the pressure on groundwater has increased 2.6 times since 2000, (from 533 million m³ in 2000 to 1376.5 million m³ in 2023), which is due to an unprecedented increase in the volume of fish farming.

 |